MichaelT025/Shade/README.md

    - The AI will analyze both your question and the screenshot

 3. **Get answers**
-   - Responses stream in real-time
+   - Responses stream in real-time with markdown, LaTeX, and code highlighting
    - Continue the conversation with follow-up questions that reference earlier messages
-   - The AI has full context of the current chat session
+   - The AI has full context of the current chat session (with smart memory management)
+   - Scroll up while responses are streaming - your position is preserved
+   - Click the scroll-to-bottom button to jump back when ready
    - The screenshot remains attached until you start a new chat (Ctrl+R)

 ### Tips